 3. Discipline Outperforms Smarts

-Investors who stick to a simple, disciplined strategy often performed better than those trying to come up with big, complex ideas.
+Investors who stick to a simple, disciplined strategy often perform better than those trying to come up with big, complex ideas.

 4. Patience as a Virtue